intelagense/rwxrob/quotes/README.md

 # Great Quotes

+* "Life's most persistent and urgent question is: 'What are you doing for others?’”
+(Martin Luther King Jr.)
 * "The FSF refers to their GPLv3 restriction as free software, which is like North Korea calling itself 'democratic', it's a newspeaky redefinition of language."
 * "Didn't the Family Guy owner make pandoc?" (someone from stream)